 The District of Sparwood boasts award winning drinking water and is non-chlorinated as well as non-fluoridated.
-Sparwood is serviced by 3 wells, all more than 15 m (50 ft) deep – 2 at Mackenzie Springs and 1 in Sparwood Proper – that pump on average 3,350 m3/day.
+Sparwood is serviced by 3 wells, all more than 15 m (50 ft) deep – 2 at Mackenzie Springs and 1 at Cummings Creek – that pump on average 3,350 m3/day.
 Yearly reports showing the amount of water pumped daily, as well as maintenance can be found below.

 Water is pumped through distribution lines to two storage reservoirs, with a 2,270 m3 capacity in Sparwood Proper, and 1,820 m3 capacity in Sparwood Heights.
 The water system has 2 pressure zones; Sparwood Proper and Sparwood Heights.